hjr0312/hjr0312/README.md

 ###

 <h2 align="left">About me</h2>
 I am a <b> Senior Data Analyst/B.I.
-Analyst </b> with over 8 years experience defining <b>KPI frameworks</b>, building strategic roadmaps, and delivering data solutions in <b>Agile environments</b>.
+Engineer </b> with over 8 years experience defining <b>KPI frameworks</b>, building strategic roadmaps, and delivering data solutions in <b>Agile environments</b>.
 Skilled in SQL, Tableau, Power BI, and Databricks, with a record of aligning stakeholders, scoping requirements, and delivering actionable insights that drive institutional and operational outcomes.
 Adept at partnering with <b>C-Suite executives</b> and <b>cross-functional teams</b> to define metrics, document processes, and deliver high-impact reporting solutions in Edtech.